Ed Tuttle: Later career and life

-Later in his life, he designed the Golden Rock House on Nevis, St. Kitts and Nevis, owned by artist Brice Marden, an old friend of Tuttle's; he reportedly refused payment for the design.
-The house was later turned into an inn by Marden.
+Later in his life, he designed the outdoor dining pavilion at Golden Rock Inn on Nevis, St. Kitts and Nevis, owned by artists Helen and Brice Marden, old friends of Tuttle's; he reportedly refused payment for the design.
 In 2009, Tuttle's name was included in Architectural Digest's 2010 AD100 list, which recognises influential interior designers and architects around the world.

 In 2019, Tuttle's name was mentioned as part of the widely published contact book of American financier and sexual offender Jeffrey Epstein, along with fellow designers and architects, Muriel Brandolini, Jean-Michel Gathy, Ricardo Legorreta, Peter Marino, and David Rockwell.
-Tuttle's architecture practice had designed the main-house on Epstein's 70-acre Little St. James Island in the U.S. Virgin Islands in 2003.
+Tuttle's architecture practice had designed the main-house on Epstein's 70-acre island, Little Saint James, in the U.S. Virgin Islands in 2003.
 His name was also mentioned in Epstein's flight logs, containing lists of alleged passengers who have travelled Epstein's personal jet; the document received significant media attention following its publication in 2019.

 Tuttle continued living in France with Christian Monges, a lawyer with whom he had been in a relationship.
 Tuttle died in Saint-Germain-de-Prés, Paris on 21 June 2020 of a brain tumour.